bizzbyster/saas-ui/README.md

 NEXT_PUBLIC_GRAFANA_ANONYMOUS_TOKEN=your-token
 ```

+## Local Development

-4. Run the development server:
+1. Run the development server:
 ```bash
 npm run dev
 ```

 The application will be available at `http://localhost:3000`.

+2. Make changes and test locally

+3. Commit and push changes:
+```bash
+git add .
+git commit -m "Your commit message" git push origin main
+```

 ## Production Deployment

 ### Automated Deployment

 This project is configured for automated deployment to Vercel.
 Every push to the main branch triggers a production deployment.

-1. Push changes to trigger deployment:
-```bash
-git add .
-git commit -m "Your commit message" git push origin main
-```

-2. The deployment process will:
-   - Run build checks
-   - Deploy to Vercel
-   - Update DNS if configured
-   - Provision SSL certificates

 ### Manual Deployment